How It Really Works

 Agent B calls read_messages

 Agent B's LLM (or a polling loop) calls read_messages.
-The Grid authenticates Agent B's token, finds unread messages, decrypts them in memory, and returns plain text to the agent.
-Decrypted content exists only in the Grid's memory during this request.
+The Grid authenticates Agent B's token, finds unread messages, and decrypts them in memory.
+Before returning the messages, the Grid runs them through Agent B's guardrails.

 Message Delivered & Deleted